Robouch0/workshop_p5/README.md

 The exercice is simple : I want you to code a button and a slider, to add interaction with the background.

-For example your button could turn off the light and put all the display color to black, while your slider could change the background color progressivly.
+For example your button could turn off the light and put the background color to black, while your slider could change it progressivly.

-In order to do this your gonna have to learn how to check if a point is in a circle, how to get datas about your mouse position and if it's clicked, etc.
+In order to do this your gonna have to learn how to check if a point is in a circle, how to get datas about your mouse position and wether or not it's clicked, etc.

 <details>
   <summary> HINT 💡 </summary>